Corsican nuthatch

-The Corsican nuthatch is found only on the island of Corsica, where it populates the old forests of high altitude laricio pines, descending lower in winter.
+The Corsican nuthatch is found only on the island of Corsica, where it populates the old forests of high-altitude Corsican pines, descending lower in winter.
 Its scientific name comes from John Whitehead, the ornithologist who brought the bird to the attention of the scientific community in 1883.
 The Corsican nuthatch is closely related to the Chinese nuthatch (S. villosa) and the red-breasted nuthatch (S. canadensis).
 It is threatened by loss of nesting sites and habitat fragmentation, with an estimated population size of about 2,000 individuals, possibly in moderate decline.
 Due to the small population size and the limited range, the conservation status of the Corsican nuthatch is classed as "vulnerable" by the International Union for Conservation of Nature.

 Taxonomy

 Discovery and studies

-The Corsican nuthatch was discovered when ornithologist John Whitehead went to observe alpine swift (Tachymarptis melba) on June 13, 1883.
+The Corsican nuthatch was discovered when ornithologist John Whitehead went to observe alpine swifts (Tachymarptis melba) on 13 June 1883.
 Whitehead, who had spent much of the previous years in Corsica, spotted and shot a male Corsican nuthatch.
 He kept the specimen's skin and did not bother with it until October, when he asked Richard Bowdler Sharpe for help in naming some small birds he had collected; although the bird's head was damaged by the collection method, Sharpe assured him that the species was not yet described.
-Whitehead thought the bird was extremely localized and did not give the precise locality where he collected the first specimens for fear that the species would be exterminated by additional collections.
+Whitehead thought the bird was extremely localised and did not give the precise locality where he collected the first specimens for fear that the species would be exterminated by additional collections.